 My name is Steven D. Greydanus.
 I created DecentFilms.com in 2000.
 I’m the film critic for the National Catholic Register.

-I’m a longtime member of the Online Film Critics Society and a permanent deacon in the Catholic Archdiocese of Newark.
+I’m a member of the New York Film Critics Circle and a permanent deacon in the Catholic Archdiocese of Newark.
 I have degrees in media arts, theology and religious studies.

 My writing for the Register has been recognized three times by the Catholic Press Association Awards, with two first-place awards in 2017 and 2016 and a second-place award in 2015.